 - Paint the interior and exterior of the house

-Each of the tasks outlined above can increase the ARV of the property and the return on investment you can expect when selling the home.
+When flipping homes, each of the renovations outlined above can increase the ARV of the property and the return on investment you can expect when selling the home.

 Stage 3: Market The House

 If renovations are considered to be the most important element in a fix and flip, marketing the property could be categorized as the second most important element when flipping a house.
 The reason for this elevated status is simple.
-If you fail to attract potential buyers, the entire project could collapse.
+If you fail to attract a potential buyer, the entire project could collapse.
 Marketing the property efficiently is the key to avoiding this fate.
-Here are some tips for generating interested leads.
+Here are some tips for generating hot leads.

 It doesn’t matter how good your internet marketing or social media skills are.
 There is simply no way for a small business or individual to compete with behemoths like Zillow or Trulia.